-These consolidated financial statements were prepared on a going concern basis, under the historical cost basis, except for derivative financial instruments and employee future pension benefit assets, which have been measured at fair value.
+These consolidated financial statements were prepared on a going concern basis, under the historical cost basis, except for derivative financial instruments and employee future pension benefit assets.
+Derivative financial instruments are measured at fair value and employee future pension benefit asset is measured at the fair value of the plan assets less the present value of the defined benefit obligation as described below.